site2site/site2site.github.io/lectures/week1/client-server-model.md

 *	_Once the IP address is resolved, the server at that address is sent the client's request_

+#### The web is built upon a set of protocols (such as HTTP) and languages (such as HTML, CSS and Javascript) that employ the physical network connections and protocols that make up the Internet according to a client-server model.
+The client takes the form of a browser on the user's machine.
+The server is a remote computer that stores the files required to render web pages.

 *	__![Client Server 6](https://raw.github.com/site2site/site2site.github.io/master/images/lectures/client-server-model/client-server-6.gif)__

 *	_The web server - a program such as Apache, nGinx, Node.js - listens for requests and routes them to the correct folder to retrieve the requested file_